Brooklyn Airport

 The airfield opened in December 1975, although the sign at the entrance of the airport says it was established on the bicentennial date of July 4, 1976.

 Facilities and aircraft

 The airport has one runway, designated as Runway 1/19.
 It measures 2822 x 100 ft (860 x 30 m) and is made of turf.

 For the 12-month period ending December 31, 2021, the airport had 552 aircraft operations, an average of 46 per month.
-It's composed entirely of general aviation.
+It was entirely general aviation.
 For the same time period, one aircraft is based at the airport, a single-engine airplane.

 Airport facilities include parking hangars and tiedowns.
 There is no fixed base operator at the airport.